 We distribute nodes in a $200 \times 200$ unit square.
 The cell size is set as $50 \times 50$ .
-We also generate 40 primary users, which are randomly active and occupy some channels.
+We also generate 40 PUs, which are randomly active.
+The PUs are randomly distributed in the unit square.
+When the PU is active, it occupies one channel from the total channels.
+The interference range of the PU is set as 30.
 We vary the following two network parameters.